 The influence of crusader tactics did not end with the secularization of the Teutonic Order in 1525 or the dissolution of the Livonian Order in 1561.
 The military architecture, siege techniques, and combined arms doctrine pioneered by the orders became foundational for later Baltic states.
 The Prussian fortress of Königsberg was expanded and modernized by the Hohenzollerns.
 The Livonian castles (such as Cēsis and Sigulda) were used as bases by the Polish-Lithuanian Commonwealth and later by Sweden during the Livonian War (1558–1583).

-Moreover, the tactical innovations of the crusaders indirectly shaped the rise of the Polish-Lithuanian Commonwealth's military.
-The hussar and pancerni heavy cavalry that dominated Eastern European battlefields in the 16th and 17th centuries evolved partly from the combination of Western knightly tradition and Eastern light cavalry tactics—a blend that had first been tested in the Baltic crusades.
+The tactical innovations of the crusaders indirectly shaped the rise of the Polish-Lithuanian Commonwealth's military.
+The hussar and pancerni heavy cavalry that dominated Eastern European battlefields in the 16th and 17th centuries evolved partly from the combination of Western knightly tradition and Eastern light cavalry tactics—a blend first tested in the Baltic crusades.
 The Swedish military reforms of Gustavus Adolphus also borrowed from the Teutonic preference for systematic fortification and integrated artillery.
+Swedish engineers studied Teutonic castle designs and applied similar principles to their own fortresses in the Baltic provinces.

 Conclusion

 The crusader tactics that emerged in the 12th century—fortified castles, combined arms coordination, and professional siegecraft—were not only effective in the Levant but proved remarkably adaptable to the Baltic context.
 Transferred by the Teutonic Knights and other military orders, these methods allowed a relatively small number of Western knights to conquer and hold vast territories for over three centuries.
 The castles they built remain as monuments to their military engineering, while their tactical doctrines influenced the armies of Poland-Lithuania, Sweden, and Russia.
 The Baltic wars of the late medieval and early modern periods cannot be fully understood without acknowledging their crusader roots.
-As warfare evolved, the seeds planted by the crusaders in the Baltic soil grew into a distinct military tradition that persisted until the dawn of gunpowder empires.
+As warfare evolved, the seeds planted by the crusaders in the Baltic soil grew into a distinct military tradition that persisted until the dawn of gunpowder empires and beyond, leaving an enduring architectural and institutional legacy across the region.